ericniebler/stl2/review/2010808 Batavia review.md

 TS: [string.view.iterators] Suggest changing all usages of "contiguous iterator" to the concept version.
 [So changed]

 ALL: [iterator.synopsis] `-> auto&&` is a bogus deduction constraint.
 [Replaced with a valid constraint]

+AM: [iterator.synopsis] Recommend putting Permutable, Mergeable, and Sortable into Algorithms header [not changing at this time, rationale on the reflectors.]